The econometrics of happiness: Are we underestimating the returns to education and income?: Discussion and conclusion

-It should be noted that, because in Canada the bulk of respondents' ``true'' life satisfaction lies between the two focal values of 5 and 10, the opposing biases associated with each focal value largely cancel out.
-More generally, the bias due to preferential ``rounding down'' to 5 for high-SWB societies (like Canada) can be in the opposite direction from the bias due to preferential ``rounding up'' to 10.
-This will not be the case for all countries, some of which have mean reported life evaluations as low as $\sim$3 on the 11-point scale.
-As a result, effects will differ across countries according to average SWL levels and according to the income and education distribution.
-In addition, the approaches described here should be more sensitively able to discern any international differences in the tendency to use focal values, so that differences in education systems or more cultural drivers of focal value can be incorporated into international comparisons of SWL.
-The new methodology of flexibly modeling each possible SWL response so as to allow for non-ordinal relationships between them, carried out here using multinomial logit, is a good starting point for better evaluating such response biases.
-For instance, previous investigations into the possibility of cultural differences in the use of the SWL scale have not taken this approach in order to look for cultural norms.
-Despite the general evidence of good comparability of SWL patterns across cultures, it may still be possible to identify response biases towards central values or away from ``extreme'' values.\footnote{In South Korea, with a high and increasing SWL, almost no one responds with the top response option.}
+One next step for research is to examine international and cultural patterns in response functions.
+Effects will differ across countries according to where the average \SWL level lies on the scale, and according to the income and education distribution.
+There may be additional international differences in the tendency to use focal values.
+Therefore, using the mixture model approach, both differences in education systems and more cultural drivers of \FVR can be incorporated into international comparisons of \SWL.
+Flexibly modeling each possible \SWL response so as to allow for non-ordinal relationships between them, carried out here using multinomial logit, is a good starting point for detecting such response biases driven by cultural norms as well as numeracy.
+Despite the general evidence of good comparability of \SWL patterns across cultures \citep{Helliwell-Barrington-Leigh-Harris-Huang-2010}, it may still be possible to identify response biases towards central values or away from ``extreme'' values.
+One natural extension of the model described in this paper is to allow for the inclination to round (\FVR) to vary separately for each focal value, effectively creating a mixture of eight ``types'' in the case of three focal values.

-It is interesting that in the estimates shown in \figref{mean-marginal-effects-ESWL-all}, the simple-minded methods of dropping focal values or collapsing responses to focal values do a reasonable job in reproducing (or spanning) the more computational technique involving reassigning probability distributions.
-These methods may serve as a useful and quick robustness check for studies for which education-related effects are of particular interest, if the more computationally-intensive mixture model is not feasible.

-An analysis of panel data will also be important, and individual fixed effects are not captured in the analysis conducted here.
-Preliminary analysis of panel data with a 5-point scale for SWL, treating values 1, 3, and 5 as focal values, shows that the probability of SWL changing from the middle value is decreasing in education.
+A deeper analysis of panel data will also be important, through an extension to incorporate fixed effects into the model developed in this paper.
+Preliminary analysis of panel data with a 5-point scale for \SWL, treating values 1, 3, and 5 as focal values, shows that the probability of \SWL changing from the middle value is decreasing in education.
 Traditional 1st-differences approaches for panel fixed effects are invalid because, for instance, the dependence of the $3\rightarrow4$ transition is not the mirror of the $4\rightarrow3$ transition.